 Five Types of Myths

-Here I propose a systematic treatment of interpreting the myths formed by Sallustius, a contemporary and friend of Julian, that has an ultimate aim of accounting the Gods and the cosmos in Platonist ethics and Hellenic religion.
+Sallustus, a contemporary and close friend of the divine Julian, proposes systematic treatment of interpreting the myths that has an ultimate aim of accounting the Gods and the cosmos in Platonic ethics and Hellenic religion (Sallustius, IV).

 There are five types of myths: theological, physical, psychic, material, and mixed.

-Example: Kronos swallowing his children.
-Since God is intellectual, and all intellect returns into itself, this myth expresses in allegory the substance (ousia/being) of God.
+Example: Kronos swallowing His children.
+Since Godhood is intellectual, and all intellect returns into itself, this myth expresses in allegory the ousia (substance/essence) of the Gods.